hannutt/DBoard/README.md

 # DBoard
 Python Django and javascript application with Bootstrap and Jquery.

-Project keywords: Python, Django, JavaScript, JQuery, NoSQL, MongoDB, Bootstrap.
+Project keywords: Python, Django, JavaScript, JQuery, NoSQL, MongoDB, SQLite, Bootstrap 5, Font Awesome.

 MAIN FEATURES:

 CODE SPLIT

-Since the original view.py file became too large, the code has started to be divided into separate .py files. for now, the login/logout and message sending and reply codes as well as the IP address blocking codes are in their own files.
-The JavaScritp code is also split into multiple .js files.
+All Python view codes are in their own .py files and are imported as modules in the original view.py file.
+The JavaScript code is also split into multiple .js files.

 USER AUTHENTICATION: